RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/README.md

 ### CIBOS-CLI: Command Line Interface

-Appropriate for servers, embedded systems, compute-focused systems, and power users who do not need graphical interfaces.
+Appropriate for servers, embedded systems, compute-focused systems, and power users.
 Minimal resource overhead.
 No graphics stack.
-Appropriate for Maximum Isolation, Balanced, Performance, and Compute profiles.
+Appropriate for all profiles.

 ### CIBOS-GUI: Desktop Computing

 Appropriate for personal workstations and developer machines.
 Includes window management, compositor, graphics isolation, and input isolation.
 Applications are fully isolated — one application cannot observe another's window contents, input, or activity.
-All profiles support GUI, with performance characteristics varying by profile selection.
+All profiles support GUI.

 ### CIBOS-MOBILE: Smartphone and Tablet